Drug for rare form of Lou Gehrig’s disease OK’d by FDA

 Some insurers have limited access to the new drug, Relyvrio, citing its uncertain benefit and $158,000-per-year cost.

+“This is the second time in less than a year our community gets to celebrate the approval of a new drug to treat ALS and we have great hope for the future,” said Calaneet Balas, the group’s president and CEO.

-Since then, ALS patients and advocates have continued to press the FDA to consider more treatments for the disease.
+Since last year’s approval of Relyvrio, ALS patients and advocates have continued to press the FDA to consider more treatments for the disease.
 That includes an experimental stem cell treatment from tiny drugmaker Brainstorm Cell Therapeutics.

 In a rare move, the FDA recently agreed to hold a public meeting on the treatment, despite previously refusing to consider the company’s application, citing failed results from its principal study.